Freddy's Dead: The Final Nightmare: Plot

 Set "ten years from now," Freddy Krueger has returned and killed nearly every child and teenager in the town of Springwood, Ohio.
 The only surviving teenager, John Doe, is confronted by Freddy in a dream.
 John wakes up just outside the Springwood city limits but, due to a head injury, does not remember who he is or why he is there.

-At a shelter for troubled youth, three of the residents—Spencer, an affluent stoner resisting his dad's attempts to get him to conform; Carlos, a troubled kid who was physically abused by his mother to the point of becoming deaf in one ear; and Tracy, a tough girl who was sexually abused by her father—plan to run away to California.
+At a shelter for troubled youth, three of the residents—Spencer Lewis, an affluent stoner resisting his dad's attempts to get him to conform; Carlos Rodriguez, a troubled kid who was physically abused by his mother to the point of becoming deaf in one ear; and Tracy Swan, a tough girl who was sexually abused by her father—plan to run away to California.
 The police find John and take him to the shelter, where he becomes a patient of Dr. Maggie Burroughs.
 Maggie notices a newspaper clipping from Springwood in John's pocket.
 To attempt to cure John's amnesia, she plans a road trip to Springwood.
 In an attempt to run away, Tracy, Carlos, and Spencer stow away in the van but are discovered when John has a hallucination and almost wrecks the van just outside Springwood.

 Tracy, Spencer, and Carlos attempt to leave Springwood but not before stopping to rest at the abandoned 1428 Elm Street house.
 John and Maggie visit the Springwood orphanage and discover that Freddy had a child.
 John believes he is that child because Freddy allowed him to live.
 Back on Elm Street, Carlos and Spencer fall asleep and are killed by Freddy.
 Tracy is almost killed but is awakened by Maggie.
 John, who went into the dream world with Tracy to try to help Spencer, is still asleep.
 Maggie and Tracy take John back to the shelter.
 On their way back, Krueger attacks John in his dream.
 Before killing John, Krueger reveals that his child is a girl; as John dies, he tells this to Maggie.
 Tracy and Maggie return to the shelter, but they find that no one remembers John, Spencer, or Carlos except for Doc, who has learned to control his dreams.
 Maggie finds her adoption papers and realizes that she is Freddy's daughter.
-Her birth name was Katherine Krueger, but her name was changed to Maggie Burroughs when her father was arrested and subsequently murdered.
+Her birth name was Katherine Krueger, but her name was changed to Maggie Burroughs when her father was arrested and subsequently killed.